Chart Color Schemes

 Hillarys Primary School Upgrades

-State-of-the-art $22.8 million major redevelopment completed in three stages, including 16 new general learning classrooms, two kindergarten classrooms, inclusive education classroom, new administration building, library, staffroom, hardcourts, parking, landscaping, and outdoor teaching terraces.
-The project replaced school facilities that originally opened in 1973 and was officially opened on October 21, 2024 by Premier Roger Cook and Education Minister Dr Tony Buti.
+State-of-the-art 22.8 million dollar major redevelopment of Hillarys Primary School delivered in three stages, providing 16 new general learning classrooms, two kindergarten classrooms, an inclusive education classroom, a new administration building, library, staffroom, hardcourts, additional parking, landscaping, outdoor teaching terraces and upgrades such as solar panels and digital connectivity.
+The project replaced facilities first opened in 1973 and was officially opened in October 2024 by the Cook Labor Government.

 Sorrento Surf Life Saving Club Redevelopment